Either we are alone in the universe, or we are not. Which terrifying option is your choice?

 The Third Possibility

 Are there only two possibilities?
-Or, does a third possibility exist?
+Is there a third possibility?
 Can we decide not to choose either way but hold both possibilities as potential realities?
-This position leaves us open to the realities of each of these two possibilities, without committing to either one.
+This position leaves us open to the realities of each of these two possibilities, without committing to either.
 Does this third position enable us to contemplate the two possibilities with less fear and dread?

 Altered or higher states of consciousness also present us with other options for investigation.
 Shamanic traditions have long told us that non-ordinary realms are as real as this ordinary state.